-This document provides prospective students, current students and staff - particularly student education support staff, personal tutors, academic tutors, postgraduate research tutors and all other staff who have a role in advising or supporting students - with information about the University's approach to supporting students with dependents.
+This document provides prospective students/PGRs, current students/PGRs and staff - particularly student education support staff, personal tutors, academic tutors, supervisors, the Director of Postgraduate Research Studies, and all other staff who have a role in advising or supporting students/PGRs - with information about the University's approach to supporting students/PGRs with dependents.

 N.B.
-The University has a separate policy on support for pregnant students and students with very young children. http://www.equality.leeds.ac.uk/university-policies-2/
+The University has a separate policy on support for pregnant students/PGRs and students/PGRs with very young children: https://equality.leeds.ac.uk/equality-inclusion-framework/policies/.